nathanielng/python-snippets/GIT.md

 ## 3. Notes

 Replace `{userid}` with your user id and replace `{reponame}` with the name of your Github repository.
-If your repository is not hosted on Github, replace `github.com` with the name of your server.
+If the repository is not hosted on Github, replace `github.com` with the name of the server.